aufau/SaberMod/README.rst

 Other type of modes can change a specific rule instead of loading full game config.
-For example one could create "Kicks On" mode that changes g_noKicks value to 0.
+For example one could create "Kicks On" mode that changes g_kickMethod value to 1.
 In such scenario it's be best to also include a mode reverting to original state: "Kicks Off", or reset affected cvars in `reset.cfg`.

 Server can be configured to go back to a default mode after a period of inactivity.
 To do so last lines of the main server config should